knative/community/SECURITY.md

 [Knative Security list](mailto:knative-security@googlegroups.com) with the following information:

-*   the repo and version/branch that contains the vulnerability
+- the repo and version/branch that contains the vulnerability
-*   a description of the type of vulnerability (e.g., buffer overflow)
+- a description of the type of vulnerability (e.g., buffer overflow)

-_Please avoid including any details which would allow reproduction of the issue at this stage._ Details will be requested subsequently, over encrypted communications.
+_Please avoid including any details which would allow reproduction of the issue at this stage._ Details will be requested subsequently.

 Someone from the list will get back to you within 3 business days.
 Accepted reports will be fixed within 90 calendar days via one or more releases for